vacp2p/rfc-index/vac/1/coss.md

 | **contributors** | contributors         | list   | - Pieter Hintjens <ph@imatix.com><br> - André Rebentisch <andre@openstandards.de><br> - Alberto Barrionuevo <abarrio@opentia.es><br> - Chris Puttick <chris.puttick@thehumanjourney.net><br> - Yurii Rashkovskii <yrashk@gmail.com> |
 | **date**     | time             | string | July, 1 2024                                                                                                                                                                                                                            |

-### Specification RFC Process
+### IFT/Vac RFC Process

+---
+*** Note: ***
+This section is introduced to allow contributors to understand the IFT (Institute of Free Technology) Vac RFC specification process.
+Other orgranziations may make changes to this section according to their needs.
+---

+Vac is a department under the IFT organization that provides RFC (Request For Comments) specification services.
+This service works to help faciliate the RFC process, assuring standards are followed.
+Contributors within the service SHOULD assistant a *sub-domain* in creating a new specification, editing a specification, promoting the status of a specification along with other tasks.
+When a specification reaches some level of maturity, the specification SHOULD enter the [Vac RFC](rfc.vac.dev) process.
+Similar to the the IETF working group adoption described in [RFC6174](https://www.rfc-editor.org/rfc/rfc6174.html), the Vac RFC process SHOULD facilitate all updates to the specification.

-Request for comments (RFC) specifcations are introduced by teams, under a specific domain, with the intentions of becoming technically mature documents.
+RFC specifcations are introduced by teams, under a specific *domain*, with the intentions of becoming technically mature documents.
+When specification has obtained draft status a new number wil be assigned.
-Standards Track specifications SHOULD be based on the [Vac RFC template](../template.md).
+Standards track specifications SHOULD be based on the [Vac RFC template](../template.md).
-The RFC process will ensure that standards are met before assigning a new specification status.

 All changes, comments, and contributions SHOULD be documented.

-A service under a **domain**, [Vac RFC](rfc.vac.dev), SHOULD faciliate the RFC process to assure standards are followed.
+A number will be assigned to indicate the specification has entered the [Vac RFC](rfc.vac.dev) process.

 ## Conventions